dorizz-09/hubdam_inventory/replit.md

 - **PICs (Persons in Charge)**: Assigned to specific barracks with verification capabilities

 **Latest Update (Dec 8, 2025):**
-- Fixed photo upload persistence issue: Uploaded photos now correctly save to the database when creating/editing barracks.
-The fix uses a separate state variable (`uploadedPhotoUrl`) to track uploaded photos independently from form state, ensuring the URL persists through form submission.
+- Replaced Replit Object Storage with local folder storage for photo uploads.
+Photos are now stored in the `/uploads` folder on the server, making the application portable for local development and VPS hosting.
+- Photo upload endpoint changed from signed URL flow to direct multipart upload via `POST /api/barracks/photo-upload`.
+- Old photos are automatically deleted when replaced or when barracks are deleted.

 **Previous Updates (Nov 18, 2025):**
-- Integrated Replit Object Storage for barrack photo uploads from device.
-Admins can now upload custom photos directly from their devices in addition to selecting from predefined photos.
+- Admins can upload custom photos directly from their devices in addition to selecting from predefined photos.
 - Changed PIC assignment from dropdown selection to direct credential input.
 Admins now type PIC name (used as username) and password directly in the barrack form.
 The system automatically creates or updates PIC records.
 - Added password visibility toggles to all password fields (admin login, PIC password input, and verification dialog).
 Users can now click an eye icon to show/hide passwords as plain text.
 - Implemented Shadcn sidebar navigation for admin panel.
 Replaced horizontal header with a collapsible sidebar containing Dashboard, Barracks, Inventory, and Members navigation.
 Sidebar footer includes "View Public Site" link and logout button.